Manifesto Antropófago: Content

 The Grupo dos Cinco, a modernist art collective that upheld the principles of the Modern Art Week of 1922.

 "A Tapuya woman with human body parts" by Albert Eckhout.

 Written in poetic prose in the modernist style of Une Saison en Enfer by Rimbaud, the Manifesto Antropófago is more directly political than Oswald's previous manifesto, Manifesto Pau-Brasil, which was created in the interest of propagating a Brazilian poetry for export.
-The "Manifesto" has often been interpreted as an essay in which the main argument proposes that Brazil's history of "cannibalizing" other cultures is its greatest strength, while playing on the modernists' primitivist interest in cannibalism as an alleged tribal rite.
+The "Manifesto" urges Brazilian artists to take what they wanted from European culture and digest it to create a uniquely Brazilian form of art, centered in indigenous thought.
+Oswald de Andrade argues that Brazil's history of "cannibalizing" other cultures is its greatest strength, while playing on the modernists' primitivist interest in cannibalism as an alleged tribal rite.
 Cannibalism becomes a way for Brazil to assert itself against European post-colonial cultural domination.

 One of the Manifesto's iconic lines, written in English in the original, is "Tupi or not Tupi, that is the question."
 The line is simultaneously a celebration of the Tupi, who practiced certain forms of ritual cannibalism (as detailed in the 16th century writings of André Thévet, Hans Staden, and Jean de Léry), and a metaphorical instance of cannibalism: it eats Shakespeare.
-On the other hand, some critics argue that Antropofagia as a movement was too heterogeneous for overarching arguments to be extracted from it, and that often it had little to do with a post-colonial cultural politics.
+On the other hand, some critics argue that the anthropophagic movement was too heterogeneous for overarching arguments to be extracted from it, and that often it had little to do with a post-colonial cultural politics.